RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 8 Items Per Shop (3 static, 5 random)
 15-20 Unique Tiles

+Consider a different approach for now, like:
+~12 Total cards per shop
+~3 Always available cards, same for each run
+~5 Always available this run, randomized for each run ~4 Rotating per shop round

 Tile List:
 Basic Tiles
 Basic tiles are simple, straight forward, and generally just generate some resources.